sl-he/pixinsight-anawbpps/README.md

 - ✅ Automatic organization by acquisition conditions
 - ✅ StarAlignment process with with grouping by objects/targets
 - ✅ LocalNormalization process with with grouping by objects/targets (switching OFF by default)
+- ✅ ImageIntegration process with with grouping by objects/targets and saving results on disk (with right naming by the groups)
 - ✅ Two-disk workflow support